Jollywatt/typst-fletcher/src/main.typ

 ///   By default, an edge's first and last #param[edge][vertices] snap to nearby
 ///   nodes.
 This option can be used in case automatic snapping fails (if there
 ///   are many nodes close together, for example.)
 ///
+/// - layer (number): Layer on which to draw the edge.
+///
+///   Objects on a higher `layer` are drawn on top of objects on a lower
+///   `layer`.
+Objects on the same layer are drawn in the order they are passed
+///   to `diagram()`.
+///
 /// - post (function): Callback function to intercept `cetz` objects before they
 ///   are drawn to the canvas.